Photo by Claire Burke

 Michelle has taught literary art workshops through the United States of Asian America Festival, LEAPs summer program, Gluck Fellows Program for the Arts, Young Writer's Institute, and the University of Pittsburgh.
 They have performed their poetry at Lamba Lit Fest, Asian American Writer’s Workshop, San Jose Poetry Festival, Berkeley Poetry Festival, San Francisco’s Litquake, the Bryant Park Reading Series, and more.

 Michelle is an arts and cultural worker passionate about building loving and liberating spaces for LGBTQ+ artists and artists of color.
-Since 2015, they have coordinated multplie art programs and festivals in the Bay Area that center the voices and visions of queer artists of color.
+Since 2015, they have coordinated multiple art programs and festivals in the Bay Area that center the voices and visions of queer artists of color.
 They served as the former Northern California Regional Co-Chair of Kundiman and curator of Kearny Street Workshop’s reading series, KSW Presents.
 You can learn more about the events and programs they coordinated here.

-Currently, Michelle is a co-host and co-producer of Kearny Street Workshop’s first podcast with cultural scholars Kazumi Chin and Dara Del Rosario.
+Michelle is a co-host and co-producer of Kearny Street Workshop’s first podcast with cultural scholars Kazumi Chin and Dara Del Rosario.
 The first season of We Wont Move: A Living Archive released on March 9th and features conversations with APA artists of the past, present, and future whose stories shape the movements and dreams of San Francisco.

 They were a member of Kindred Accelerator, an interdisciplinary network of BIPOC artists devoted to decolonizing and liberating their arts practice, a 2021-23 Emerging Arts Professionals Fellow focused on deepening EDI (Equity, Diversity, Inclusion) work and mental wellness for arts professionals of color, a 2022 In Surreal Life Fellow encouraging play and community for contemporary poets, and a Kundiman Fellow.